aestheticw3/wallets-generator/README.md

 ## Usage

-You should run the script with this command and follow the next instructions:
+You should run the script with this command and follow the instructions:

 ```sh
 node main